bobleesj/command-line-cheatsheet/README.md

 ## Vim

+- D - delete everything on the right
 - S - delete line and substitute text (same as cc)
 - r - replace a single character.
 - i - insert before the cursor